THE FIRST SERIAL NUMBERS

 |

-Corona factory produced only Vintage reissues and the first American Standard Strats with "E3" or "E4" Serial Number
+Corona factory produced only Vintage reissues and the first American Standard Strats had a serial number that started with "E3" or "E4" (rare)

 |